-4. The hood interlock relay K is linked with the hood control circuit (Group D.5) and is energized as the hood opens.
+4. The hood interlock relay L is linked with the hood control circuit (Group D.5), and is energized as the hood opens.
 It then overrides the pressurization control switches to close the air supply valve, and energizes the air extractor valve solenoid to open this valve.
 At the same time, the supply to the temperature control switch is cut off and the temperature control valve actuator is energized to close the hot air by-pass.

-5. The flood air control relay H is controlled automatically, by an altitude switch, located on the undersurface of the cabin port shelf, or manually by the flood switch.
-When energized this relay causes the air supply valve actuator to open to the flood position, the temperature control valve actuator to open the hot-by-pass and the
+5. The flood air control relay K is controlled automatically, by an altitude switch, located just forward of frame 12 on the port side of the cabin, or manually by the flood switch.
+When energized this relay causes the air supply valve actuator to open to the flood position, the temperature control valve actuator to open the hot by-pass and the auxiliary air discharge valve, which is located on frame 14, to open to vent the cabin.